 Neonatal Intensive Care Unit

 As the first neonatal Intensive Care unit in the Permian Basin, we provide highly-trained nurses and respiratory therapists to support a board-certified neonatologist in meeting the special needs of newborns and premature infants.
-Our level III, 33-bed NICU is equipped with advanced incubation and monitoring equipment to provide a range of critical care services for these fragile newborns.
+As the only Level III Designated NICU in the Permian Basin, our 49-bed unit is equipped with advanced incubation and monitoring equipment to provide a range of critical care services for these fragile newborns.
 With state of the art equipment such as nitric oxide therapy and head cooling technology, coupled with a respected transport team, babies from as far away as Alpine, Texas, and Hobbs, New Mexico, are transported into our NICU for immediate care.

 We offer lactation assistance for mothers who choose to breastfeed.
 All our nurses are trained in lactation and can help you learn the best techniques for feeding your baby and how to be sure your baby is getting enough milk.